Francis Carroll

-Francis Patrick Carroll (born 9 September 1930), a retired Australian archbishop, was the fifth Roman Catholic Archbishop of Canberra–Goulburn, serving between 1983 until his retirement in 2006.
+Francis Patrick Carroll (9 September 1930 – 14 March 2024) was an Australian archbishop, the fifth Roman Catholic Archbishop of Canberra–Goulburn, serving between 1983 until his retirement in 2006.
 Prior to his election as archbishop, Carroll served as Bishop of Wagga Wagga between 1968 and 1983.
 Carroll served as president of the Australian Catholic Bishops Conference between 2000 and 2006.
+He died in Wagga Wagga on 14 March 2024, at the age of 93.

 Early career

 Carroll was born in Ganmain, New South Wales, the second of seven children of Patrick and Rose Carroll.
 He was ordained a priest in 1954 in St Brendan's Church, Ganmain.
 After service in Griffith and Albury, Carroll was appointed to the role of Assistant Diocesan Inspector of Schools and became Director of Catholic Education for the Diocese of Wagga Wagga in 1965.